Workplace Benefits

 • Nursing services

-For a complete list of eligible expenses, review Internal Revenue Service (IRS) Publication 502.
+For a more complete list of eligible expenses, review IRS Publication 502 or the FSA Store eligibility list.

 FSA eligibility

-If you have a health savings account (HSA), you may not be eligible for a general healthcare FSA, because they're used to pay for the same types of medical expenses.
-However, there are specialty FSAs — i.e., limited purpose FSA (LP-FSA) and dependent care FSA (DC-FSA) — that you can use in conjunction with an HSA.
+If you have a health savings account (HSA), you likely won’t be eligible for a general healthcare FSA, because they're used to pay for the same types of medical expenses.
+However, there are specialty FSAs — like a limited purpose FSA (LP-FSA) and dependent care FSA (DC-FSA) — that you can use in conjunction with an HSA.

 Types of FSAs

-Some employers may offer LP-FSAs and DC-FSAs.
-These types of accounts suit specific needs, while a healthcare FSA is a general-purpose account.
-Covered expenses, HSA compatibility, and plan details differ depending on the type of FSA you have.
+A healthcare FSA is a general-purpose FSA.
+In addition to this type of FSA, some employers may offer FSAs that suit specific needs.
+Covered expenses, HSA compatibility, and plan details can differ depending on the type of FSA you have.

 Healthcare FSA